 - The route is regularly marked with waymarkers.
 However, it is strongly suggested that you carry a smart phone with GPS functionality and / or a paper-based map of the route.
 Please do not rely on other runners knowing the way.

 - A route guide can be downloaded and printed or ordered here, and is a mandatory piece of equipment for the run.
 If you have an older copy of the route guide, this is also acceptable.

 - A GPX file for the course can be downloaded from The route page.

 Is there parking available at the start?

-- If you are driving, there should be adequate parking very close to the starting location, particularly around Birdcage Walk and Falmouth Avenue.
+- If you are driving, there should be adequate parking very close to the starting location in Newmarket for the SVP100, particularly around Birdcage Walk and Falmouth Avenue.
+Similarly there is adequate parking close to the train station in Sudbury.
 Please note that you will be leaving your car at your own risk.

 Will there be toilets at the start and throughout the course?